I feel that heavy, low-pressure dread hanging in the air — you know how it feels just before a storm breaks.

 Hey… where’s Lena?

 Lena?
-Wasn’t she on schedule today?
+Wasn’t she on the morning shift today?

 COWORKER 1

-She hasn’t missed a day in years.
+She hasn’t missed a day of work in years.
+She’s not in the factory.
+What happened?

 COWORKER 2

-Cup’s still warm.
+Her coffee cup’s still warm.

 No message.
 No notice.